 :resource a fhir:Flag;...

-The ":resource" object has a type predicate ("a") the indicates what kind of resource it is.
+The ":resource" object has a type predicate ("a") that indicates what kind of resource it is.
 In addition, the object will have a series of predicates for the properties defined in the RDF class definitions:

 :resource a fhir:Flag;